dariasof/protein-transformer/README.md

 good representations at `[MASK]` positions — it must represent all tokens well, which is what makes the embeddings useful for downstream tasks.

-**Data filtering.** Sequences between 30 and 512 residues, standard amino acids only (no B/J/O/U/X/Z).
+**Data filtering.** Sequences between 30 and 511 residues, standard amino acids only (no B/J/O/U/X/Z).
 Keeps sequences clean for the 24-token vocab and avoids polluting training with ambiguous residues.

+**Architecture.** Encoder-only transformer, pre-norm convention (LayerNorm before each sub-layer, not after).
+4 layers, 4 heads, d_model=128 for the 1M parameter baseline.
+Bidirectional attention — no causal mask — because MLM prediction benefits from full sequence context in both directions.

+**Checkpointing.** Two checkpoint types: a rolling `resume.pt` saved every 500 steps (overwrites each time), and permanent named checkpoints every 1000 steps (`ckpt_step_XXXXXX.pt`).
+The named checkpoints are the raw material for the training-dynamics emergence study in Week 10 — they cannot be retrofitted later.

 ---